bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+        Step 1 − Creating a simple mock service

+        Step 2 − Break the functionality into smaller components

+        Step 3 − If possible start by making a simple static version

+        Step 4 − Identifying the Minimal representation of UI state

+        Step 5 − Identify where the state should live −

 - [ ] Describe state.

+     State takes in an initial value to be later changed when passed through a component

 - [ ] Describe props.

+     Props pretty much act as a parameter for a child component passed in from a parent component

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+     Side effects are anything that affects something outside of the function scope.
+To sync effects, we use useEffect() to trigger the side effect after the ReactDOM has been rerendered.

 ## Project Set Up